NexPlayer/Android-SDK/advanced.md

 > **Deprecated** This method supports legacy code but should not be called by new code.
 Instead use the GLRenderer class.

 This remains public to support legacy code that implemented aGLSurfaceViewsubclass directly.
 However, new code should not call this method.
-Instead, simply use the GLRenderer class provided with the NexPlayer™ SDK.
+Instead, simply use the GLRenderer class provided with the NexPlayer SDK.
 That class automatically calls GLDraw when needed.

 > **Warning** This must be called from the OpenGL renderer thread (the thread where GLSurfaceView.Renderer.onDrawFrameis called).
 Calling this from anywhere else will result in undefined behavior and possibly cause the application to crash.